Understanding the Different Types of College Applications

 The college application process can be confusing.
 The most difficult step is choosing the right fit colleges where you will apply.
 After you have selected your list of colleges, it's time to work on your applications!
 Let's talk about the different applications you may need to complete:

 The Common Application

 The Common Application was created in 1975 as an undergraduate college admissions application allowing students to complete one application and send multiple copies to any member school of the Common App.
-Now there are almost 900 schools across the country that accept the Common App.
+Now there are over 1,000 schools across the country that accept the Common App.
 The Common App promotes a holistic application review by requiring several components, including a personal essay, recommendation letters, an extracurricular activities list, optional supplemental questions, standardized test scores, and the high school transcript.
 The Common App now uses a fully online application format that allows students to edit their application before submitting it to multiple colleges.
 Here are the steps to use the Common App:

 - The student creates a username and password.

 - The student selects colleges to receive the Common App (this list can be edited at any time).

 - The student starts to fill out the Common Application (this information can be edited multiple times before submission).

 - The student completes the "member pages" and "supplemental information" for each college on the list.
 The student is able to edit this information multiple times before submitting.

 - The student clicks "submit" individually for each college on the list once the application for that school is ready.
 Once "submit" is clicked for an institution, the student is no longer able to edit that application.